klucar/adevcloud/README.md

 ##Compile everything

-_These are the commands in the 'buildall.sh' script.
+_These are the commands in the `buildall.sh` script.
 You can run that and walk away for a while if you don't want to step through and wait for each build._

 ### Hadoop